StefanoConsonni/ping-pong-score-keeper/README.md

 This project is created with:

 - HTML
-- CSS
+- Bulma CSS
 - Javascript

 ## Setup

-To run this project, just open it in your local server using the Live Server VS Code extension.
+To run the app, open it in your local development server using the Live Server VS Code extension.